 In January 2002, we formed a wholly-owned taxable REIT subsidiary, IXP, Inc., to act as a captive insurance company and be one of the elements of our overall insurance program.
-On September 27, 2006, IXP, Inc. was merged into IXP, LLC, a wholly owned subsidiary, and all insurance policies issued by IXP, Inc. were cancelled and reissued by IXP, LLC.
-The term "IXP" refers to IXP, Inc. for the period prior to September 27, 2006 and to IXP, LLC for the period on and subsequent to September 27, 2006.
-IXP acts as a direct insurer with respect to a portion of our earthquake insurance coverage for our Greater San Francisco properties and our NBCR Coverage for foreign and domestic acts of terrorism "certified" under TRIA.
-Insofar as we own IXP, we are responsible for its liquidity and capital resources, and the accounts of IXP are part of our consolidated financial statements.
-In particular, if a loss occurs which is covered by our NBCR Coverage but is less than the applicable program trigger under TRIA, IXP would be responsible for the full amount of the loss without any backstop by the Federal Government.
-IXP would also be responsible for any recoupment charges by the Federal Government in the event losses are paid out under TRIA and if IXP maintains the NBCR policy after the payout by the Federal Government.
-If we experience a loss and IXP is required to pay under its insurance policy, we would ultimately record the loss to the extent of IXP's required payment.
-Therefore, insurance coverage provided by IXP should not be considered as the equivalent of third-party insurance, but rather as a modified form of self-insurance.
+On September 27, 2006, IXP, Inc. was merged into IXP, LLC, a wholly-owned subsidiary, and all insurance policies issued by IXP, Inc. were cancelled and reissued by IXP, LLC.
+The term "IXP" refers to IXP, Inc. for the period prior to September 27, 2006 and to IXP, LLC for the period on and subsequent to September 27, 2006 and to IXP, LLC for the period on and subsequent to September 27, 2006 and to IXP, LLC for the period on and subsequent to September 27, 2006 and to IXP, LLC for the period on and subsequent to September 27, 2006 and to IXP, LLC ("NYXP"), to act as a captive insurance company and be one of the elements of our insurance program for 767 Fifth Avenue.
+NYXP acts as a direct insurer with respect to a portion of our coverage for both foreign and domestic acts of terrorism "certified" under TRIA for 767 Fifth Avenue.
+Currently, NYXP only insures losses which exceed the program trigger under TRIA and NYXP reinsurance company any coinsurance payable under TRIA in Nava 1 Nava 2 n